 The canal cuts through Regent’s Park, taking you past London Zoo.
 We were excited to see warthogs lining one bank and an aviary on the left hand side.
 Snowdon aviary was built in 1962, and from our viewpoint outside we could see ibis, cranes and lots of starlings.
 Even the police patrolling the canal stopped to have a look at the birds.

 Our walk finished at Camden Lock.
 We were hoping to spot a Banksy mural on one of the bridges, but we never managed to see it.
 Either it had been removed or we weren’t looking in the right place.
+If you’re interested in spotting street art in London check out my post about our family walk along Brick Lane.

 This place is pretty touristy, but you also get plenty of young and trendy Londoners too.
 We started off with lunch from the food stalls.
 It was like being at a music festival with choices from just about any country you could imagine.
 Our combined lunch consisted of food from Turkey, Mexico, Poland and Ethiopia!